Radial conformal welding in Liouville quantum gravity: Introduction

-We note that during the process of writing the present work, a number of special variants of Theorem~\ref{thm:main} were proved and used in other works.
-These variants were motivated from our work, and have applications that we now describe.
-In~\cite{ASYZ24} with Sun and Zhuang, we proved a $\kappa'>4$ variant of Theorem~\ref{thm:w2w} with $W = 2-\frac{\gamma^2}{2}$ using a mating-of-trees description for quantum surfaces~\cite{DMS14,AG19}, from which we determined the {clockwise/counterclockwise} winding probability for radial $\SLE_{\kappa'}(\kappa'-6)$ and further the boundary touching probability for a non-simple $\mathrm{CLE}_{\kappa'}$ loop.
+We note that during the process of writing the present work, a number of variants and special cases of Theorem~\ref{thm:main} and Theorem~\ref{thm:main-nonsimple} were proved and used in other works.
+These were motivated from our work, and have applications that we now describe.
+In~\cite{ASYZ24} with Sun and Zhuang, we proved the $(W_1, W_2, W_3) = (2-\frac{\gamma^2}{2},2-\frac{\gamma^2}{2},\gamma^2-2)$ case of Theorem~\ref{thm:main-nonsimple} using a mating-of-trees description for quantum surfaces~\cite{DMS14,AG19}, from which we determined the {clockwise/counterclockwise} winding probability for radial $\SLE_{\kappa'}(\kappa'-6)$ and further the boundary touching probability for a non-simple $\mathrm{CLE}_{\kappa'}$ loop; this special case of Theorem~\ref{thm:main-nonsimple} was later also applied in \cite{sxz-annulus-perc} to derive annulus crossing formulae for critical planar percolation, and in \cite{cfsx-annulus-bm} to solve for the probability Brownian motion on an annulus disconnects the two boundary components of the annulus.
 In the recent work~\cite{LSYZ24}, with Liu, Sun and Zhuang the second named author proved a variant of Theorem~\ref{thm:main} with $W_2+W_3=\gamma^2-2$ and the interface being radial $\SLE_\kappa(\rho;\kappa-6-\rho)$ (this falls outside the range of Theorem~\ref{thm:main} as the interface a.s.\ hits the continuation threshold before reaching the target).
-Based on this, we determined the {clockwise/counterclockwise} winding probability for the boundary CLE~\cite{MSW2017} and hence the one arm exponent for the fuzzy Potts model.
+Based on this, they determined the {clockwise/counterclockwise} winding probability for the boundary CLE~\cite{MSW2017} and hence the one arm exponent for the fuzzy Potts model.
+Finally, in forthcoming work of the first named author and Mithal, Theorems~\ref{thm:main} and~\ref{thm:main-nonsimple} are applied to construct a quantum natural time version of the \emph{quantum Loewner evolution (QLE)} introduced in \cite{qle}, and establish that this variant of QLE has three different phases of behavior analogous to the simple, swallowing, and space-filling regimes of SLE.
+The analogous result on phases for the original QLE remains open \cite[Section 8.2]{qle}.